opral/monorepo/documentation/breaking-changes.md

 **Inlang is in alpha.
 Breaking changes should be expected.
 Two mechanisms are in place to streamline breaking changes.**

 {% Callout variant="info" %}
-**Frequent breaking changes are not expected**.
 Inlang's public interface is small.
-In the majority of cases, only the [config](/documentation/config.md) schema is of relevance.
+In the majority of breaking change cases, only the [config](/documentation/config.md) schema is of relevance.
 {% /Callout %}

 ### 1. Versioning (modified semantic versioning)